Al Gore: Early life and education

-Harvard, the Vietnam War, journalism, and Vanderbilt (1965–1976)

 Harvard

 Gore enrolled in Harvard College in 1965; he initially planned to major in English and write novels but later decided to major in government.
 On his second day on campus, he began campaigning for the freshman student government council and was elected its president.
+He was roommates with actor Tommy Lee Jones in Dunster House.

 Gore was an avid reader who fell in love with scientific and mathematical theories, but he did not do well in science classes and avoided taking math.
 During his first two years, his grades placed him in the lower one-fifth of his class.
 During his second year, he reportedly spent much of his time watching television, shooting pool and occasionally smoking marijuana.
 In his junior and senior years, he became more involved with his studies, earning As and Bs.
 In his senior year, he took a class with oceanographer and global warming theorist Roger Revelle, who sparked Gore's interest in global warming and other environmental issues.
 Gore earned an A on his thesis, "The Impact of Television on the Conduct of the Presidency, 1947–1969", and graduated with an A.B. cum laude in June 1969.

-Gore was in college during the era of anti Vietnam War protests.
-He was against that war, but he disagreed with the tactics of the student protest movement.
-He thought that it was silly and juvenile to use a private university as a venue to vent anger at the war.
+Gore was in college during the era of anti-Vietnam War protests.
+He was opposed to the war, but he disagreed with the tactics of the student protest movement and believed it to be juvenile and misguided to use a private university as a venue to vent anger at the war.
 He and his friends did not participate in Harvard demonstrations.
 John Tyson, a former roommate, recalled that "We distrusted these movements a lot ...
 We were a pretty traditional bunch of guys, positive for civil rights and women's rights but formal, transformed by the social revolution to some extent but not buying into something we considered detrimental to our country."
 Gore helped his father write an anti war address to the Democratic National Convention of 1968 but stayed with his parents in their hotel room during the violent protests.